JohnRising/docs/docs/guides/foundations/proxy-pattern.md

 ---
-sidebar_position: 6
+sidebar_position: 5
 title: How to use proxy pattern with Solidity & EIP-1967
 sidebar_label: Proxy Pattern
-description: Learn how to deploy smart contracts and wallets using a proxy pattern to save gas fees and simplify user experience.
+description: Learn how to deploy smart contracts wallets using a proxy pattern to save gas fees and simplify user experience.
 ---

 # Proxy Pattern